-For power showers, saunas and steam rooms we recommend epoxy grouts as the conditions are harsh.
-Epoxy grout and adhesive can be difficult to use and because of the nature of epoxy, can be extremely hard to remove once cured.
-For this reason, we recommend keeping lots of clean hot water and a supply of clean sponges at hand to remove excess epoxy quickly and safely.
+Epoxy adhesive can be difficult to use and because of the nature of epoxy, can be extremely hard to remove once cured.
+For this reason, we recommend keeping hot water and a supply of clean sponges at hand to remove excess epoxy quickly and safely.
+Always test epoxy prior to using with our products.
+It is vital that adhesive is completely dry before grouting.